mkeeter/raven/cardinal-varvara/README.md

 # Design
-The `raven-varvara` crate is independent of any specific GUI / windowing implementation.
+The `cardinal-varvara` crate is independent of any specific GUI / windowing implementation.
 Instead, the application _using_ the crate is responsible for running the event loop, sending keyboard / mouse state, and drawing the returned frames.
 This makes the library very flexible!